 The best option is to leave Google behind for a secure email service that puts consumer privacy first as part of its service.

-By getting an email account with ProtonMail, you ensure that you cut Google out of the loop.
-And you get secure email functionality and encrypted messaging built into the service, which makes the entire process of sending emails privately much simpler!
+By creating a StartMail account, you cut Google and their message scanning out of the loop.
+And, you'll be getting secure email functionality built into the service, which makes the entire process of sending emails privately much simpler!